jeffsp/SPOC/README.md

 The **HEADER** contains the following information:

-* SPOC file identifier
+* A SPOC file identifier consisting of the four characters: 'SPOC'
+* An 8-bit unsigned integer specifying the SPOC file format major version
-* SPOC format major and minor version numbers
+* An 8-bit unsigned integer specifying the SPOC file format minor version
+* A 64-bit unsigned integer specifying the length of the OGC WKT string
-* An arbitrary length character string that can be used to store spatial reference system data
+* An arbitrary length OGC WKT string which is used to store spatial reference data
-* The number of 64-bit extra fields associated with each point record
+* A 64-bit unsigned integer specifying the number of 64-bit extra fields associated with each point record
-* The number of points records contained in the file
+* A 64-bit unsigned integer specifying the number of points records contained in the file
-* A flag indicating whether or not the contents are compressed
+* A 8-bit unsigned integer flag indicating whether or not the contents are compressed

-Each **POINT RECORD** in a SPOC file contains:
+Each **POINT RECORD** in a SPOC file contains the following information:

+* A 64-bit floating point X coordinate
+* A 64-bit floating point Y coordinate
-* X, Y, and Z coordinates stored as 64-bit precision floating point numbers
+* A 64-bit floating point Z coordinate
-* 32-bit classification
+* A 32-bit unsigned integer classification
-* 32-bit point ID
+* A 32-bit unsigned integer point ID
-* 16-bit intensity/NIR information
+* A 16-bit unsigned integer intensity/NIR value
-* 16-bit red channel information
+* A 16-bit unsigned integer red channel value
-* 16-bit green channel information
+* A 16-bit unsigned integer green channel value
-* 16-bit blue channel information
+* A 16-bit unsigned integer blue channel value
-* Zero or more 64-bit extra fields
+* Zero or more 64-bit unsigned integer extra fields

-Points are stored in SPOC file as a vector of point records.

-The order of point records is preserved.

-Point coordinates are stored as 64-bit double precision numbers, so about 15 decimal digits of precision is preserved, assuming an IEEE 754 standard.

 # Design

+* Applications always preserve point record ordering
 * 64-bit double precision
 * Linear complexity algorithms
     * Exception: Quantiles in `spoc_info`
     * Exception: Nearest neighbor is linear in number of neighbors, not number of points
+* STL conformance where appropriate
 * Functional programming style: avoid OOP
 * Implicit streaming support
     * Streaming is provided by anonymous and named pipes